-In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with murdering her father and stepmother.
-Lizzie claims to be innocent, but the local DA (Ed Flanders TV’s St. Elsewhere) is convinced of her guilt.
-The case goes to trial and the media has a field day with the details of the crime, while most of the town’s residents are unwilling to accept that a member of their community was responsible for such brutal murders.
+In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with axing her father and stepmother to death.
+Despite Lizzie’s claims of innocence, the local District Attorney (Ed Flanders, Tobe Hooper’s Salem’s Lot) is convinced of her guilt.
+The case goes to trial, but most people are unwilling to accept that a woman was responsible for such brutal murders.

 Reaction & Thoughts:

-Surprisingly absorbing reenactment of one of America’s most notorious murder cases.
+A surprisingly absorbing reenactment of one of America’s most notorious murder cases.
 Did Lizzie Borden kill her father and stepmother?
 The Legend of Lizzie Borden operates from the premise that she was indeed guilty of the crime she was accused of committing.
-William Bast’s teleplay tries to fill the gaps, speculating how she might have pulled off this horrendous crime.
+William Bast’s teleplay tries to fill in the gaps, speculating how she might have pulled off this horrendous crime.
 It’s not all speculation, though.

 The Legend of Lizzie Borden stays pretty close to the facts, only adding things that we can’t possibly know for sure.
-Lizzie’s advocates will probably find the movie hard to digest — this dramatization is too one-sided.
-I believe she was guilty so I enjoyed how the movie tries to solve the puzzle.
+Lizzie’s advocates will probably find the movie hard to digest — this dramatization is definitely too one-sided.
+But since I do believe she was guilty, I enjoyed how the movie tried to solve the puzzle.
 Some things still don’t make sense to me, which is why the case has always intrigued me.
-I’m simply a big proponent of the occam’s razor — “the simplest solution is the best solution” — and I think compulsive theorizing can be detrimental to the truth.

 Putting aside the question of whether Lizzie was guilty or not, The Legend of Lizzie Borden is a well-crafted TV movie.
-Director Paul Wendkos’s (Guns of the Magnificent Seven and The Mephisto Waltz) work is very stylish, using all sorts of gimmicks to enhance the narrative.
-Cameraman Robert B. Hauser does a good job capturing the atmosphere of a small New England town in the 1890s.
+Director Paul Wendkos’s (The Mephisto Waltz) work is very stylish, using all sorts of gimmicks to enhance the narrative.
+Cameraman Robert B. Hauser did a good job capturing the atmosphere of a small New England town in 1890s.
 Billy Goldenberg whips out a delightfully creepy music score.

-However, Elizabeth Montgomery owns the movie — she’s simply superb.
+However, Elizabeth Montgomery owns the movie — she’s simply superb in a rather complex role!
 Montgomery gives a canny performance as a woman who is quirky, cagey, and clever in equal doses.
-I’m a huge fan of Montgomery’s Bewitched and I was pleasantly surprised that there wasn’t a single trace of the famous nose-twitching suburban witch in her Emmy-nominated, powerful characterization.
+I’m a huge fan of Montgomery’s Bewitched and I was pleasantly surprised that there wasn’t a single trace of the famous nose-twitching suburban witch in her powerful, Emmy-nominated characterization.

 Montgomery is surrounded by a cast of excellent character actors.
-Katherine Helmond (Who’s the Boss) plays Lizzie’s kindhearted sister, Emma Borden.
-Fritz Weaver (Demon Seed) is Lizzie’s stern father.
+Ed Flanders has some good moments as the relentless D.A.
+Katherine Helmond (TV’s Who’s the Boss) is great as Lizzie’s kindhearted sister, Emma Borden — Helmond has one great scene near the end of the film.
+Fritz Weaver (Creepshow) is Lizzie’s stern father.
 Fionnula Flanagan (The Others) is Lizzie’s housemaid, Bridget Sullivan.
-Gloria Stuart (Titanic) has a small role as a store customer.
+Look for Gloria Stuart (James Cameron’s Titanic) who has a small role as a store customer.

 Conclusions & Final Thoughts:

-The Legend of Lizzie Borden is not a who-dunit, but a how-she-dunit.
+The Legend of Lizzie Borden is not a whodunit, but a how-she-dunit.
 The film features one of many theories that have circulated for decades.
-Whether you agree or disagree with the movie’s point of view, I think most of you will agree that this is a really good movie.
-Montgomery’s impressive, multi-layered performance is reason enough to sit through this entertaining movie.
+Whether you agree or disagree with the movie’s point of view, I’m confident that most viewers will agree with me that this is a compelling production, one of the best TV movies of the era.
+Elizabeth Montgomery’s impressive, multi-layered performance is reason enough to sit through this entertaining movie.
+Highly recommended!
 Color, 96 minutes, Not Rated.